Chaenotheca furfuracea: Description

+Ecology

-Chaenotheca furfuracea is a mealy (farinaceous), bright yellow-green leprose pin lichen.
-It is in the family Coniocybaceae and can be found in European countries like Belgium, Luxembourg, and Switzerland.
+The species can be found in European countries like Belgium, Luxembourg, and Switzerland.
 The species are growing mostly on beeches and oaks, and on tree roots of spruces.
 They also grow on detritus or sand, and in rare cases on fissures of siliceous rocks.
-It prefers climates with high humidity and low luminosity.
+It does better in climates with high humidity and low luminosity.
+Chaenotheca furfuracea usually occupies damp, deeply shaded nooks—tucked into crevices between tree roots or on rocky faces beneath overhangs—and is encountered most often in upland areas.